newAM/w5500-rs/tls/README.md

 TLS v1.3 client for the [Wiznet W5500] SPI internet offload chip.

-This requires roughly 80k of flash for a `thumbv7em-none-eabi` target with `-O3`, debug assertions enabled, and all logging enabled.
+This requires roughly 19k of flash for a `thumbv7em-none-eabi` target with `-O3`, debug assertions enabled, and the `p256-cm4` feature.
+Enabling all logging requires an additional ~40k of flash.

 ## Warning